Digital preservation policies

 - Verification of authenticity

-There is a whole strategy to guarantee the security and integrity of the information stored by the synapse journal, taking into account three aspects (hardware, software and others), it can be argued that at present, the access service to the Synapse journal guarantees a expected monthly service level (SLA) approaching 99.9%.
+A comprehensive strategy exists to guarantee the security and integrity of the information stored in the journal Sinapsis.
+Considering three aspects (hardware, software, and others), it can be stated that the current access service to the journal Sinapsis guarantees an expected monthly service level of approximately 99.9%.

 Hardware.